-Sincerely,Thomas J. Stipanowich William H. Webster Chair in Dispute Resolution Professor of Law and Academic Director Straus Institute for Dispute Resolution Pepperdine University School of Law
+Sincerely,Thomas J. Stipanowich William H. Webster Chair in Dispute Resolution Professor of Law and Associate Dean Straus Institute for Dispute Resolution Pepperdine University School of Law

 The Straus Institute staff has created a Facebook group for incoming students to use for discussion of subjects such as housing, transportation, and other shared concerns.
 It is our hope that this page will enable new students to build a community even before arriving on campus!

 Pepperdine University is located in Malibu, CA, just 30 miles from downtown Los Angeles.
 Malibu is widely known for its beaches, mild Mediterranean climate, and as the home of many prominent Hollywood celebrities.
 For more information, please visit Pepperdine's website Life in Malibu.